anchpop/wise_mans_haskell/book.md

 stack hoogle -- generate --local
 ```

 This will probably take some time, especially since it'll probably have to download hoogle.
 You'll have to rerun this whenever you add any more dependencies but it should be much faster after the first time.
-After this you just need to start a stack server with one easy command:
+After this you just need to start a Hoogle server with one easy command:

 ```bash
 stack hoogle -- server --local --port=8080